VLety/fastApiProject/README.md

 > [!IMPORTANT]
 > * Purpose: Intended for educational and promotional needs.
 > * Audience: Python Junior+ or Middle level with linux DevOps skills.
-> * Tech description: RESTful API server with Swagger UI, SQLite3 database, OAuth2 authorization with Bearer JWT token combined with a Role-based access control (RBAC) permission schema for every endpoint.
+> * Tech features: FastAPI RESTful server with Swagger UI, SQLite3 database, OAuth2 authorization with Bearer JWT token combined with a Role-based access control (RBAC) permissions for every endpoint.

 > [!Note]
 > This solution is presented in the most easy-to-learn form without using Docker delivery technology or an additional full-fledged WSGI HTTP server such as Gunicorn.
 We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework with NGINX as a proxy server.
 And this deployment option will be sufficient for PoC, Prototype, MVP or even production environment purposes.
 [Read more](https://fastapi.tiangolo.com/deployment/concepts/#deployments-concepts) about FastAPI recommended deployment.